wilken311/Referral-Code/README.md

 1. Configure your aws-profile first
 2. Configure which table do you want to update
 3. To Update Referral Code >Run node updateReferralCode
-4. To Update Referral Code >Run node createReferralCode
+4. To Generate Referral Code >Run node createReferralCode